gabrielweyer/gabrielweyer.github.io/README.md

 docker run --rm --volume="$($PWD):/srv/jekyll" -p 4000:4000 -it jekyll/jekyll:3.6.2 jekyll serve
 ```

+You can serve your [drafts][working-with-drafts] by adding the `--drafts` switch at the end of the command.

 ## Release

 - Always work in the `develop` branch